-2.11 Up/Down Operation
+2.10 Up/Down Operation

 - 1. Install a blade, if needed, and check for correct blade tension.
-See Section 2.5. - 2.
+(See Section 2.4). - 2.
 Set the cutting head to the desired height.
-(The blade height sight gauge and scale show the height of the blade above the bed rails.)
+(The blade height scale shows the height of the blade above the bed rails.)

-See Figure 2-12.
-The up/down switch is located on the far right side of the control panel.
-Push the switch up to raise the cutting head; push the switch down to lower the cutting head.
+See Figure 2-11.
+Push the up/down switch up to raise the cutting head; push the switch down to lower the cutting head.
 Hold the switch in position until the cutting head reaches the desired height, then release.

 The up/down switch is designed to return to the neutral or "off" position when released.
 If the switch remains engaged, manually move the switch to the neutral or "off" position.
-Repair the up/down drum switch.
-See Section 4.2.
+Repair the up/down drum switch (See Section 4.2).